openblockchains/austrian-blockchain-whitepapers/README.md

 The art of the steal / deal - Made in Austria   - Collection of token white papers on the blockchain

 Welcome greater fools!
-Thanks for your money and holding the bag!
+Thanks for your money and hodling the bag!

 Contents